elaphantapp/DeveloperDoc/redpacket_api_v0.0.2.md

 		// only return when the desc is Normal
 		// optinal
 		"amount": 0.0002,

+		// only return when the desc is Normal, tell you if this is your first time grabing this red packet . only the first time grab a red packet will actually send you the red packet.
+		// optional
+		"first_grab": true,

 		// enum value , may be the following values , `Normal` or `Too_late` or `Not_allowed`
 		// must